Peter Shalulile

-Peter Shalulile (born 23 October 1993) is a Namibian professional footballer who plays as a striker for South African Premiership club Mamelodi Sundowns and captains the Namibia national team.
+Peter Shalulile (born 23 October 1993) is a Namibian professional footballer who plays for Tanzania Premier League Champions Young Africans as a striker and captains the Namibia national team.
 He is regarded as one of the best strikers to play in the South Africa top flight division.

 Club career

 Tura Magic

-Peter is a product of Tura Magic FC in Namibia a club he joined when they were campaigning in the NFA Khomas second division and helped gain promotion in the 2011–2012 season.
+Peter is a product of Tura Magic FC in Namibia a club he joined when they were campaigning in the NFA Khomas second division andhelped gain promotion in the 2011–2012 season.
 He made his way up from the U-20 to the Senior Namibia National Soccer Team and scored crucial goals en route to their first ever trophy which was the COSAFA Cup in 2015.

 Highlands Park

 He joined National First Division club Highlands Park after an impressive showing at the COSAFA Cup in 2015, and helped them gain promotion, scoring two crucial goals in the playoff encounter against Mbombela at the Makhulong Stadium in June 2016.

 Midway through the 2019–20 season, the media speculated that Shalulile was being hunted by three of South Africa's biggest clubs, Mamelodi Sundowns, Kaizer Chiefs and Orlando Pirates, due to his goalscoring abilities.
 He finished the season as joint top goalscorer alongside Orlando Pirates' Gabadinho Mhango.